antoinehonore/makegrid/README.md

 ```

 ### In a container
-To use a python interpreter inside an apptainer (i.e. singularity) container file `env.sif`, you can use e.g.
+To use a python interpreter inside an apptainer container file `env.sif`, you can use e.g.
 ```bash
 PYTHON=apptainer exec --nv env.sif python3
 ```